September 7

 To Smell a Bear

-It was early, breakfast time for bear, and their count was rising.
 I stood amid mounds of glistening almond mix when, straight for me, lumbered a supersize male.
 The bear appeared like magic, materializing from deep forest.
 His plodding nonchalance and beady eyes evoked equal measures grace and menace.
-I was focused on focusing, that tiny green circle in my viewfinder, aglow — my cue — shoot, shoot, shoot.
+I was consumed, focused on focusing, that tiny green circle in my viewfinder, aglow — my cue — shoot, shoot, shoot.
 My best wildlife photo ever, years before, a moose sow and calf in curious pose, tracked on a hike with my wife in Yellowstone.
-The bark of the tree the moose stood behind was in the crispest detail — their wary, intense eyes staring me down — not so much.
+The bark of the tree the moose stood near was rendered in the crispest of detail — their wary, intense eyes staring me down — not so much.

 Cheryl was thirteen hundred miles away, likely nestled in bed, and yet, just like in Yellowstone, loud and insistent in my ear.